 Bankers' expertise needed to sharpen new bank watchdog's teeth

-FRANKFURT, March 2 (Reuters) - German banker Korbinian Ibel gave up a company car and took a pay cut to seize the chance to join a new organisation that could play a big role in taking European integration to the next level.
+FRANKFURT (Reuters) - German banker Korbinian Ibel gave up a company car and took a pay cut to seize the chance to join a new organization that could play a big role in taking European integration to the next level.

-He has accepted one of the top jobs at a new part of the European Central Bank in Frankfurt that from November will police 130 banks in 18 countries across the euro zone, including Commerzbank, where Ibel worked for five years and was in charge of risk.
+He has accepted one of the top jobs at a new part of the European Central Bank in Frankfurt that from November will police 130 banks in 18 countries across the euro zone, including Commerzbank (CBKG.DE), where Ibel worked for five years and was in charge of risk.

 As a former banker, Ibel has the expertise the ECB needs for its new watchdog, known as the Single Supervisory Mechanism.
 But attracting more bankers of his caliber might prove tough given that the ECB jobs pay less than the finance sector.

 The European Union's plan to bring euro zone bank supervision under one roof at the ECB aims to restore the region's banks to health after the financial crisis.

 The United States got its banks quickly back on track, but in Europe many banks are weak and still in recovery mode and wary of lending money needed to drive economic recovery.